sharat-developer/connector_sdk/README.md

 - sort_by
 - user
 - utc
-- puts (ruby’s console.log/stdout, not the same as put)
+- puts (ruby's console.log/stdout, not the same as put)
 - while

 (I may have missed some, feel free to contact [me](eeshan@workato.com) to update this list)